javaee/jms-spec/pages/JMSContextScopeProposals.md

 ## Proposed definition of TransactionScoped for CDI 1.1

-Here's Reza's draft proposal to the CDI developer alias: (also available in the cdi-dev archives  [http://lists.jboss.org/pipermail/cdi-dev/2012-May/001856.html here])
+Here's Reza's draft proposal to the CDI developer alias (also available in the cdi-dev archives  [here](http://lists.jboss.org/pipermail/cdi-dev/2012-May/001856.html here):

 <blockquote>
 The transaction context is provided by a context object for the built-in scope type @TransactionScoped.
 When a JTA transaction is available, the transaction scope is active when TransactionManager.begin is called (when the status goes to active), and ends when TransactionManager.commit or TransactionManager.rollback is called.
 In the absence of a currently active transaction or in case of very short-lived transactions that are begun and committed within a single managed bean method call, the transaction context is active during the managed bean method call and ends when the managed bean method returns.
 Note that each managed bean method call begins and ends its own separate local context.
 Note also that most Container-Managed Transactions (CMT) span one or more manage bean method calls.
 Conversely, most Bean-Manage Transactions (BMT) are begun and committed during a single method call (for the purposes of defining this context, it is assumed that JTA is the underlying transaction API used by both CMT and BMT).